 Spicebush Swallowtail uses only its two native host trees, and has not found it necessary to adopt any new non-native hosts.
 Thus it is not a Switcher (Table 3).

-Today, the population status of the Spicebush Swallowtail may not have changed much since Scudder’s time.
+The population status of the Spicebush Swallowtail may not be much changed today from Scudder’s time.
 The woods and woods edges which have re-grown since the agricultural era often include the Spicebush Swallowtail’s two host trees.
-Its habitat of edges and small wooded parcels with adjacent yards and gardens is prevalent today.
+Its habitat of edges and small wooded parcels with adjacent yards and gardens is prevalent.